gkothar1/marss-riscv-docs/source/sections/running-full-system.rst

     $ make

-Preparing the bootloader, kernel and userland image
+Preparing the bootloader, kernel, and userland image
 ===================================================

 The simplest way to start is by using a pre-built bootloader, kernel, and userland image.
 The pre-built 32-bit and 64-bit RISC-V userland, bootloader, and kernel are available here: `marss-riscv-images